ALI-SHAHMEER/Ecommerce-Website/README.md

 # Ecommerce-Website
-Html,Css,Flask,python is used in this project.
+Html,Css,Flask,Python is used in this project.